Skip to main content

 is weed legal in flroida 1

 Yes, marijuana is permitted for medical use in Florida.
-Nonetheless, using marijuana for recreational purposes is still against the law.

 Is Weed Legal In Georgia?

-No, the usage of marijuana in Georgia for either medical or recreational purposes is against the law in this state.
-Marijuana possession, regardless of quantity, is considered a criminal violation.
+The usage of marijuana in Georgia for either medical or recreational purposes is against the law.

-In accordance with Georgia's medical marijuana law, individuals who meet certain criteria are permitted to carry low-THC oil, but it is illegal to be in possession of the drug in any other form or for recreational use.
-Possession of less than one ounce of marijuana can result in a maximum sentence of one year in prison and a maximum fine of one thousand dollars.
+Individuals who meet certain criteria are permitted to carry low-THC oil, but it is illegal to be in possession of the drug in any other form or for recreational use.

 Some local governments have eliminated jail sentences for marijuana possession offenses and replaced them with fines ranging from $75 to $500 instead.
-These local governments include:

 Establishing the program in 2000, the Hawaii Department of Health (HDOH) oversees the state's medical cannabis laws.